Amy Pleasant: Exhibitions

-Pleasant’s work is also included in the White Columns Artist Registry (New York, NY) and the Drawing Center’s Viewing Program (New York, NY).
+Pleasant's work is also included in the Drawing Center's Viewing Program (New York, NY).

-Her work can be found in the collections of the Montgomery Museum of Fine Arts, the Abroms-Engel Institute for the Visual Arts, the Birmingham Museum of Art, the Knoxville Museum of Art, the Columbus Museum of Art, the Wiregrass Museum of Art, the Progressive Corporation, and the U.S. Consulate General in Dubai, as well as in many private collections.
+Her work can be found in the collections of the Montgomery Museum of Fine Arts, the Abroms-Engel Institute for the Visual Arts, the Birmingham Museum of Art, the Knoxville Museum of Art, the Columbus Museum of Art, the Wiregrass Museum of Art, the Progressive Corporation, the U.S. Consulate General in Dubai, the Google Ventures Collection (San Francisco, CA), the Coca-Cola Fine Art Collection (Atlanta, GA), the Hunter Museum of American Art (Chattanooga TN), the Bernard A. Zuckerman Museum of Art (Kennesaw, GA), as well as in many private collections.

 Pleasant was commissioned by the American ambient/post-rock band Hammock to create the album art for its 2013 release, Oblivion Hymns.